How To Estimate Your Damages

-Out-of-pocket expenses would include ambulance bills, hospital bills, doctors, therapy, medications, medical supplies, in-home care, traveling for medical reasons.
+Out-of-pocket expenses would include ambulance bills, hospital bills, doctors, therapy, medications, medical supplies, in-home care, traveling for medical reasons, and more.
 There would also be other factors like loss of wages, future losses, and decreased earning capacity.
 Any expenses that you would normally not be paying had you not been injured would be included as out-of-pocket expenses that could be factored in.

 Out-of-pocket expenses may be easier than calculating physical losses.
 Physical losses could include pain and suffering, disabilities, decreased capacity of life, your family’s losses, future pain and suffering, and future disability.
 Along with this, losses to body parts could contribute to damages.
-This would include loss of limbs, specifically your dominant hand or arm, entire leg, just leg below the knee, loss of foot, and amputation to both arms or both legs.
+This would include loss of limbs, specifically your dominant hand or arm, an entire leg, loss of foot, and amputation to both arms or both legs.
 Other damages could be damage to your back or neck, or brain damage.

 Questions to Ask Yourself